team5499/frc-cpp-project-skeleton/README.md

 make ci-test # run tests, see test/
 ```

+The ci-test target depends on Boost.Test.

-The skeleton is Travis CI-ready and will automatically install the FRC toolchain and WPILib on the Travis instance.
+The skeleton is Travis CI-ready and will automatically install the FRC toolchain, WPILib, and Boost.Test on the Travis instance.
 The default script is:
 ```
 cmake .
 make